 You will write two papers this semester, on topics to be announced.
 Each accounts for 20% of your final grade.
 You will write several drafts of each.
 All are mandatory, as is participation in peer review.
 If you miss a peer review session, it is your responsibility to make it up, or you will receive no credit for it.
+Missing your writing conference, or coming unprepared, will earn you a significant reduction on your paper grade.
 Each part of the process counts toward your final assignment grade.
 I expect an honest attempt at a full paper for all drafts.
+Doing otherwise will negatively impact your grade.
 It is your responsibility to make sure you turn in each draft and your peer editing form.
-Otherwise, you will not receive credit, and your final grade on the assignment will be lowered.
+If you do not have a submission receipt from Canvas, then you have not submitted your essay, and you will be graded accordingly.
+Declining to make substantial changes to your drafts (unless otherwise advised) will result in a failing grade.
+Turning in no final paper, or turning in only a final paper, or turning in the same paper multiple times, will result in a zero.